radarbot-team/radarbot-team-best-pratices/backend/microservices/README.md

 In that way, when a microservice wants to send a message to another microservice, it can send it throughout the bus straight to the microservice (all nodes of one microservice as defined in Eureka), or it can broadcast that message to all of the microservices listening in the bus.
 Each microservice can process the message or ignore it.

-Currently there is only one implementation for Spring Bus and is based in an AMQP broker as the transport.
-By default it uses RabbitMQ as a `ConnectionFactory`, so we must ensure that RabbitMQ is installed and ready.
+Spring Bus uses AMQP broker as the transport, but Apache Kafka or Redis can be utilized instead of RabbitMQ.
+Other transports are currently not supported yet.

-To enable Spring Bus we have to add the dependency `spring-cloud-starter-bus-amqp` and Spring Boot will automatically load the configuration.
+To enable Spring Bus we have to add the dependency `spring-cloud-starter-bus-amqp` (or `spring-cloud-starter-bus-kafka`) and Spring Boot will automatically load the configuration.
 We can, additionally, configure some parameters as shown:

 ```YAML
 spring: